-Important: Students graduating with an associate of arts degree must complete an approved cultural diversity course.
-Some of the approved courses are able to meet both the cultural diversity requirement and a general education requirement.
-A list of approved cultural diversity courses can be found in the list of AA general education electives (p.
-140).
+Important: Students graduating with an associate of science degree must complete an approved cultural diversity course.
+Some of the approved courses can meet both the cultural diversity requirement and a general education requirement.
+A list of approved cultural diversity courses can be found with the list of AA degree requirements (p.
+136).